chenrong00/crypto-dashboard/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### Back-end:
+## Back-end

 1. `cd backend`

-2. Ensure these packages are installed:
-- flask
-- flask_cors
-- requests
-- time
-- base64
-- json
-- decouple
+2. Create a virtual environment: `python3 -m venv env`
+3. Activate the environment: `source env/bin/activate`
+4. Install required packages:
+- `python3 -m pip install flask`
+- `python3 -m pip install flask_cors`
+- `python3 -m pip install requests`

-3. `python -m flask --app server run`
+5. Run the backend: `python -m flask --app server run`

 Should be hosted on [http://127.0.0.1:5000](http://127.0.0.1:5000). \
 If this is not the case, change the `proxy` header in `package.json` in root directory to the address where the backend is hosted.